Disclosure: This post may contain affiliate links, meaning when you click the links and make a purchase, we receive a commission.

 If you want to know how face detection works, check this tutorial for the explanation.

-You can get all the resources for this tutorial in this github page.
+You can get all the resources for this tutorial on this Github page.

 Finally, I've collected some useful resources and courses for further learning, here you go: